meethp20/shopping-cart/README.md

-create a function to calculate the total in the cart setting up authentication and user System and saving data for all users billing page displaying all items of the items[] and making sure it all connects
+create a function to calculate the total in the cart setting up authentication and user System and saving data for all users billing page displaying all items of the items[] and making sure it all connects create a cart component too how to make the thing where it says add to card and when i press the button the the card is added to the list of